MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RetentionCompliancePolicy.md

 ```

 ### -ModernGroupLocation
-The ModernGroupLocation parameter specifies the Office 365 groups to include in the policy.
+The ModernGroupLocation parameter specifies the Microsoft 365 Groups to include in the policy.
 Valid values are:

-- An Office 365 Group
+- An Microsoft 365 Group

-- The value All for all Office 365 groups.
+- The value All for all Microsoft 365 Groups.
 You can only use this value by itself.

-To identify the Office 365 Group, you can use any value that uniquely identifies it.
+To identify the Microsoft 365 Group, you can use any value that uniquely identifies it.
 For example:

 - Name